-The AC meets at least three times a year with the Bank's executives including the Chief Executive, Deputy Chief Executive, Group Financial Controller, Head of Group Risk, Group Head of Internal Audit, and representatives from the Bank's external auditor.
+The AC meets at least three times a year with the Bank's executives including the Chief Executive, Deputy Chief Executive, Chief Financial Officer, Group Financial Controller, Chief Risk Officer and Group Head of Risk Management, Group Head of Internal Audit, and representatives from the Bank's external auditor.
 Special meetings of the AC are held when necessary.

-As at the date of this Annual Report, the AC comprises three members and all the members are INEDs.
+As at the date of the Group's Annual Report, the AC comprises four members and all the members are Independent Non-Executive Directors ("INEDs").
 The members of the AC are Messrs.
-Robert Tsai-To Sze (Chairman), Seng-Lee Chan and Paul Franz Winkelmann.
-The AC held three meetings in 2020.
+Robert Tsai-To Sze (Chairman), Seng-Lee Chan, Paul Franz Winkelmann and Blair Chilton Pickerell.
+The AC held three meetings in 2021.

-The Audit Committee was established with written terms of reference and its major roles and functions are as follows:-
+The Audit Committee was established with written terms of reference and its major roles and functions are as follows: